Dre Campbell Farm

 11. Chives

-Plants belonging to the Allium family are great for driving away slugs, flies, aphids, and cabbage worms.
+Plants in the Allium family are great for repelling slugs, flies, aphids, and cabbage worms.

 Chives keep away rabbits, carrot flies, Japanese beetles, and mites.
 Other natural bug-repellent plants in the allium family include garlic, leeks, and shallots.